dynamicsdays/bremen2024/Minisymposia/Proposing.md

 # Call for minisymposium proposals

-Prospective minisymposium organizers are invited to submit a proposal no later than **December 31, 2023** by email to [bremen2024@dynamicsdays.eu](mailto:bremen2024@dynamicsdays.eu).
+Prospective minisymposium organizers are invited to submit a proposal by email to [bremen2024@dynamicsdays.eu](mailto:bremen2024@dynamicsdays.eu).

 ## How to submit